laravel/framework/readme.md

 - Added `visible` property to Eloquent that is white-list version of `hidden`.
 - Using `pluck` on Eloquent queries will now call accessors.
 - Tweaked behavior of Redis sections to remove "forever" keys from storage.
+- Allow package views to be overriden by the application in `view/packages/vendor/package`, etc.

 ## Beta 4